xts2002/demo-ci/README.md

-# Demo-CI: Hands-on Lecture on Continuous Integration Server
+# Demo-CI: Hands-on Exercise on Continuous Integration Servers

-This repository presents a practical guide to set up and use a **Continous Integration (CI) Server**.
-The main objective of this guide is to provide students with a simple real first contact with this topic in Software Engineering.
+This repository contains a practical exercise to set up and use a **Continuous Integration (CI) Server**.
+The main objective is to provide students with a first contact with this important topic in Software Engineering.

-For more details on **Continous Integration (CI)**, you may find several tutorials and content by searching the Web.
-The [Atlassian CI/CD](https://www.atlassian.com/continuous-delivery/continuous-integration) webpage has a good background content on this topic.
+For more details on **Continuous Integration (CI)**, we recommend you to read [Chapter 10](https://softengbook.org/) of our Software Engineering textbook.

-Even though there are many different **CI** servers, in this guide, we will use the native **CI** available in GitHub.
-In **GitHub Actions**, we can configure a CI server.
+Even though there are many CI servers in the market, in this guide, we will use the native CI service provided by GitHub, which is called **GitHub Actions**.
+This service can be accessed in the top menu of any GitHub repo (see the figure).

 ![GitHub Actions](./images/ci-github-actions.png)

 GitHub Actions allows us to execute external applications when GitHub detects pre-defined events in a repository.
-Our goal is to set up a CI server to compile our source code and run the test cases when a Pull Request (PR) is open (as shown in the diagram below).
+Our goal is to set up a CI server to compile our source code and run the test cases when a Pull Request (PR) is open (as shown in the following diagram).

 ![CI Pull Request Diagram](./images/ci-pull-request-diagram.png)

-## Code Example
+## Example

-We are going to use a simple Java code as a basis for our CI server.
-The full source code is available at this repository in the "src" folder, called [SimpleCalculator.java](./src/main/java/br/ufmg/dcc/SimpleCalculator.java).
+We'll use a simple Java example to llustrate the usage of a CI server.
+The full code is available in this repository in the "src" folder, and it is called [SimpleCalculator.java](./src/main/java/br/ufmg/dcc/SimpleCalculator.java).

 ```java
 public class SimpleCalculator {